Skip to Main Content

 MIBG therapy for neuroblastoma

 UCSF Benioff Children's Hospitals are one of the few centers in the country to offer MIBG therapy.
-This treatment is used for high-risk neuroblastomas that have not responded to chemotherapy, or that have recurred after treatment.
+This experimental treatment is used for high-risk neuroblastomas that have not responded to chemotherapy, or that have recurred after treatment.
 MIBG is a chemical that mimics certain natural compounds in the body found in specific tissues, including neuroblastoma cells.
 MIBG can be combined with radioactive forms of iodine and given through an IV.

 One of the major side effects of MIBG treatment is low blood counts, or bone marrow suppression.
 Giving a dose of the patient's own stem cells can help to improve blood counts after MIBG treatment.